How We Find Ourselves Migrating a Site That We Don’t Have Server Access To

 At a bare minimum, we need administrator access to the WordPress backend.
 This is a requirement because we are going to use plugins to migrate the site.

-Without file, database, and administrator access, migrating a site would be straight-up hacking and this article would be entitled “how to copy a WordPress site without access”.
+Without file, database, and administrator access, migrating a site would be straight-up hacking and this article would be entitled “How to Copy a WordPress Site Without ANY Access”.

 Yep, we are going to need admin access and we are going to need to install some plugins, so it has to be full administrator access.